moorepants/learn-multibody-dynamics/orientation.rst

    \hat{a}_y & = \cos\alpha_{yx} \hat{n}_x +\cos\alpha_{yy} \hat{n}_y + \cos\alpha_{yz} \hat{n}_z \\
    \hat{a}_z & = \cos\alpha_{zx} \hat{n}_x +\cos\alpha_{zy} \hat{n}_y + \cos\alpha_{zz} \hat{n}_z

-Since we are working with mutually perpendicular unit vectors the cosine of the angle between each pair of unit vectors is equivalent to the dot product between the two vectors, so this also holds:
+Since we are working with unit vectors the cosine of the angle between each pair of vectors is equivalent to the dot product between the two vectors, so this also holds:

 .. math::
    :label: